edx/edx-exams/docs/test_plan/timed_exam.rst

     #.
 Find or create a test course with proctoring enabled and an LTI proctoring provider chosen
     #.
 Find or create a test course without an LTI proctoring provider chosen
     #.
 Find or create an exam section with a type of 'timed exam' in each course
+    #.
+Have a non-staff learner account enrolled in the verified track for both courses

 Timed Exam Access
 -----------------